LukePappa/Ourism/text.md

-Your purpose is to find perfect fulfillment in being.
+Your purpose is to find perfect fulfillment in the very act of existing.